We use some essential cookies to make this website work.

 Rules on what motor insurance you need, what to do if you're in an accident, insurance for driving abroad, penalties for uninsured vehicles and drivers.

 This Highway Code applies to England, Scotland and Wales.
+The Highway Code is essential reading for everyone.

 Financial help if you're disabled - benefits, housing costs, council tax, vehicle tax exemption, TV Licence, motability schemes, VAT relief